 What is mindfulness?

-Mindfulness arises when you pay attention to the present moment without judgment, with curiosity, and with kindness.
-It is moment-to-moment awareness of life as it unfolds.
-This includes awareness of our ‘internal life’ – including thoughts and feelings.
-This leads to a transformed relationship to all experience.
-Through this, wisdom and skilfulness arise naturally.
+Mindfulness is the awareness that arises when you pay attention to the present moment with curiosity and kindness.
+It is moment-to-moment awareness of life as it unfolds, including our internal life of thoughts and feelings.
+This awareness and this interested and compassionate attitude allow us to respond to life wisely.

-Mindfulness is cultivated through the practice of mindfulness meditation.
+Although we have pre-existing levels of mindfulness, mindfulness is effectively cultivated through the practice of mindfulness meditation.

 The roots of mindfulness go back over 2,500 years.
 It enjoys this longevity because it makes a really positive difference to living life well.